LeAnn Rimes Flaunts Booty In Tiny Bikini & Cowboy Hat

 On Saturday, LeAnn Rimes took to her Instagram account to share photos of herself rocking a skimpy little bikini and showing off all of her curves.

-In the first sexy snapshot, the country music star is seen sitting on her knees on a boat while as she has her back turned to the camera.
+In the first sexy snapshot, the country music star was shown sitting on her knees on a boat while as she had her back turned to the camera.

 LeAnn donned a skimpy, strapless brown bikini top that showed off her toned arms and flat tummy.
-She also wore a pair of high-waisted black, white, and brown stripped bottoms, which flaunted her curvy backside and long, lean legs.
+She also wore a pair of high-waisted black, white, and brown-striped bottoms, which flaunted her curvy backside and long, lean legs.

-Rimes has her long, blonde hair worn down and styled in straight strands which she covered up with a white cowboy hat.
-The singer looks back at the camera with a smile as she placed her hand on top of the hat.
+Rimes had her long, blond hair worn down and styled in straight strands, which she covered up with a white cowboy hat.
+The singer looked back at the camera with a smile as she placed her hand on top of the hat.

-In the second photograph, LeAnn has her bottom half in the water as she hangs over the side of the boat.
+In the second photograph, LeAnn had her bottom half in the water as she hung over the side of the boat.
 The singer’s ample cleavage was on full display, and she had her hair pulled up into a messy bun on top of her head.
-She also accessorized the look with a pair of oversize sunglasses.
+She also accessorized the look with a pair of oversized sunglasses.

-As previously reported by The Inquisitr, LeAnn Rimes recently starred in a Hallmark Channel Christmas movie, and revealed that she loved the storyline because is shed some light on the issue of step-parenting, which is something very close to her heart.
+As previously reported by The Inquisitr, LeAnn Rimes recently starred in a Hallmark Channel Christmas movie, and revealed that she loved the storyline because it shed some light on the issue of step-parenting, which is something very close to her heart.

 As many fans already know, Rimes is the step-mother to her husband Eddie Cibrian’s two sons, Mason and Jake, whom the actor shares with his former wife, Brandi Glanville.